Will Methadone Help Me Overcome an Addiction to Narcotics?

 • Do I feel dependent on narcotics to the point that I cannot feel normal without them?

-• Have I tried shorter term treatments before and not been successful?
+• Have I tried shorter-term treatments before and not been successful?

-• Am I willing to follow the prescription given to me by my doctor and to not exceed the methadone dosage?
+• Am I willing to follow the prescription given to me by my doctor and not exceed the methadone dosage?

 • Do I feel that I will not be able to stop taking narcotics on my own?